INSIDE DHL - MEET OUR PEOPLE

 People in North Asian countries highly value seniority and network.
 That means that employees in this region spend a lot of time on establishing and developing relationships before they start to discuss about work projects.

 In Japan and South Korea, clients are very polite, they are very strict about product and service qualities, and they prefer to see previous successful cases so that they can trust the supplier.
-In Singapore, the practice is more in line with Western Countries and therefore can been seen as more efficient and straightforward.
+In Singapore, the practise is more in line with Western Countries and therefore can been seen as more efficient and straightforward.

 China’s business culture is developing as the country aims to become the world’s new economic engine.